pblainem/Housing_Analysis/readme.txt

 7. Created the Flask app

-8. Creatd the HTML Interactive Dashboard
+8. Created the HTML Interactive Dashboard